What is the importance of the Sun (solar energy)?

 Benefits of solar energy

-1. The Sun is very important in the plant’s growth.
-The Sun helps the plants to make their food by the photosynthesis process.
+1. The Sun is essential in the plant’s growth.
+The Sun helps the plants to make their food through the photosynthesis process, which produces oxygen for all other living organisms.
+Photosynthesis is how plants convert sunlight, water, and carbon dioxide into food (glucose) and oxygen.

 3. The Sun is used in heating water and warming houses by the solar heater which changes the solar energy of the Sun into heat energy.
 The heat energy is used in warming houses and heating water.

-4. The Sun is very important in the formation of clouds, rain, and winds.
+4. The Sun is vital in the formation of clouds, rain, and winds.

-When the sun evaporates the water in the seas, the lakes and the oceans, water vapour is formed. and the clouds are formed When the water vapour rises in the sky, it cools and condenses forming the clouds.
+Water vapor is formed when the sun evaporates the water in the seas, the lakes and the oceans. and the clouds are formed When the water vapour rises in the sky, it cools and condenses forming the clouds.

 The Sun‘s heat causes the difference in the temperature in some areas, So the winds are formed.